 • hair growth on the face and body;

-• the formation of a figure according to the male type in adolescence;
+• formation of a male-type figure during adolescence;

 • excessive muscle development;